elecarno/ppv-app/README.md

 - Moving between questions sometimes requires two clicks of the 'previous' or 'next' buttons.
 - The "previous" button in the question based navigation is often unreliable and will potentially break the navigation system.
 - Moving between questions will sometimes not reach the final page of the paper.
-- Modern Languages Reading Papers do not paginate through questions properly.
+- Modern Languages Reading Papers do not navigation through questions properly.
+- Physics, Biology, and Chemistry Mulitple Choice Papers do not work with question navigation.